Chicago Bus Accident Lawyers Serving People Across Illinois

 Have You or a Loved One Been Injured in a Bus Accident?
 Get Legal Help Now

-The Chicago bus accident attorneys at Rosenfeld Injury Attorneys can represent anyone who has been injured in an Illinois bus accident, whether they were passengers on the bus, pedestrians or in a vehicle that was involved in the collision.
+The Chicago bus accident attorneys at Rosenfeld Injury Lawyers LLC can represent anyone who has been injured in an Illinois bus accident, whether they were passengers on the bus, pedestrians or in a vehicle that was involved in the collision.
 Bus accident lawsuits sometimes are difficult due to the possibility that there may be more than one vehicle involved and the fact that the driver is an agent for a corporate defendant.
 When the lawsuit is complicated, you need a Chicago personal injury lawyer on your side with the ability to handle the multiple issues that will arise.
 We will fight for you to get the financial compensation that you deserve for your injuries.
+As always, we offer a free consultation for serious accident cases.